My experiences and methods for growing potatoes...

 Mulch is the backbone of our gardening here at home.
 In past posts I have discussed how we use chickens and mulch together to create and maintain our gardens.
-See our post here for more information.
+See our post here

 Today I am going to explain a few methods for growing potatoes.
 These are methods that we have used.

 The first method uses mulch.